Yitang Zhang: Career

-Zhang's PhD work was on the Jacobian conjecture.
+Zhang's PhD work was on the two-dimensional Jacobian conjecture.
 After graduation, Zhang had trouble finding an academic position.
 In a 2013 interview with Nautilus magazine, Zhang said he did not get a job after graduation.
 "During that period it was difficult to find a job in academics.
 That was a job market problem.
 Also, my advisor [Tzuong-Tsieng Moh] did not write me letters of recommendation."
 Zhang made this claim again in George Csicsery's documentary film "Counting from Infinity: Yitang Zhang and the Twin Prime Conjecture" while discussing his difficulties at Purdue and in the years that followed.
 Moh claimed that Zhang never came back to him requesting recommendation letters.
 In a detailed profile published in The New Yorker magazine in February 2015, Alec Wilkinson wrote Zhang "parted unhappily" with Moh, and that Zhang "left Purdue without Moh's support, and, having published no papers, was unable to find an academic job".
 In 2018, responding to reports of his treatment of Zhang, Moh posted an update on his website.
-Moh wrote that Zhang "failed miserably" in proving the Jacobian conjecture, "never published any paper on algebraic geometry" after leaving Purdue, and "wasted seven years of his own life and my time".
+Moh wrote that Zhang "failed miserably" in proving the two-dimensional Jacobian conjecture, "never published any paper on algebraic geometry" after leaving Purdue, and "wasted seven years of his own life and my time".

 After some years, Zhang managed to find a position as a lecturer at the University of New Hampshire, where he was hired by Kenneth Appel in 1999.
 Prior to getting back to academia, he worked for several years as an accountant and a delivery worker for a New York City restaurant.
 He also worked in a motel in Kentucky and in a Subway sandwich shop.
 A profile published in Quanta Magazine reports that Zhang used to live in his car during the initial job-hunting days.
 He served as lecturer at UNH from 1999 until around January 2014, when UNH appointed him to a full professorship as a result of his breakthrough on prime numbers.
 Zhang stayed for a semester at the Institute for Advanced Study in Princeton, NJ, in 2014, and he joined the University of California, Santa Barbara in fall 2015.

 He took a full-time position at Sun Yat-sen University in Guangzhou, China on June 27, 2025.
+As of September 2025, Zhang works at the university's main campus in Guangzhou, but plans to primarily work at the university's Hong Kong Institute of Advanced Study in Hong Kong after its construction is completed.